huyoujinlab/scRCAT-seq/README.md

 * The first part contains the scripts for data pre-processing, TSS/TES peak calling, and correction by machine learning algorithms.
 The scripts and demos are included in the ["data_processing" directory](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing).

-* The second part contains the scripts to further analyze the data and generate the relevant figures, which are deposited in the ["result" directory] (https://github.com/huyoujinlab/scCAT-seq/tree/master/result).
+* The second part contains the scripts to further analyze the data and generate the relevant figures, which are deposited in the [result directory](https://github.com/huyoujinlab/scCAT-seq/tree/master/result)

 Readers can switch to the subfolder to get detailed information.